 Around the globe, futuristic equipment tracked the battle.
-Hawkman and the Justice League of America watched in concern.
-The Outsiders, New Titans, and Forgotten Heroes did as well.
-The yellow solar discharges prevented the Green Lantern Corps from adding their considerable might to the struggle.
+Hawkman and the Justice League of America watched in concern from the confines of the JLA Satellite.

 Captain Comet worried as they fought above.
 If only I had completed the sapper sooner, he fretted.
 Will could save himself so much effort if the machine was draining Aquarius instead of his own powers.